Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Introduction

 Unfortunately, as those questions are being asked, model developers are becoming increasingly reluctant to disclose and discuss their training data sources.
 One of the currently most widely used models, GPT-4, releases no information on its training dataset~\cite{gpt4techreport}, while Meta initially released details on the training dataset of LLaMA~\cite{touvron2023llama}, but now resists to do so in their release of LLaMA-2~\cite{touvron2023llama2}.

-\textbf{Contribution.} We here introduce the concept of document-level membership inference and propose what is -to the best of our knowledge- the first setup and methodology to infer whether a large language model has seen a document during training or not.
+\textbf{Contribution.} We here introduce the concept of document-level membership inference and propose what is -to the best of our knowledge- the first setup and methodology to infer whether an LLM has seen a document during training or not.
 Our method can help organizations, regulators, content creators and model users to evaluate whether a piece of content has been included in the training dataset of an LLM.

 First, we formalize the task of document-level membership inference and propose a procedure and dataset for the development and the evaluation of document-level membership inference methodologies.
 The development of a meta-classifier, requires a dataset with \emph{members}, documents that were likely seen by the model during training, and \emph{non-members}, documents that are unlikely to have been seen by the model.
 Finding members is typically easy as most LLMs today have seen sources such as Common Crawl~\cite{commoncrawl} or Project Gutenberg~\cite{projectgutenberg}.
 Given the large amount of data seen by LLMs today, finding \emph{non-members} is more challenging.
 We thus propose to use documents similar to the one available in public sources but now made available after the LLM was released.
 We then construct a dataset to train and validate our inference methodology for books (Project Gutenberg~\cite{projectgutenberg}) and academic papers (ArXiv) and for OpenLLaMA~\cite{openlm2023openllama}, whose training dataset is known, RedPajama-Data~\cite{together2023redpajama}.